econexpert/gnupg/README.md

 **Note:** it saves passphrase in settings.py file.
 Delete that file or edit.

+## Decrypting in the Linux Terminal with GPG

-## To decrypt in Linux terminal with GPG
+To decrypt a file using GPG in the Linux terminal and display the contents in the terminal screen, enter the following command:
-will be promted for passphrase after entering command below into Linux terminal, file contents displayed in terminal screen:

 ```
 gpg -d filename.gpg
 ```
-instead of terminal screen to save into file:
+To save the decrypted contents to a file, enter the following command:

 ```
 gpg --output filename.txt -d filename.txt.gpg
 ```

+Demonstration in Twitter video:

+<blockquote class="twitter-tweet"><a href="https://twitter.com/econexpert/status/1643880707901607936">Twitter video link</a></blockquote>

 **Let's enjoy open source encryption!**